d3x0r/JSOX/README.md

 ### Numbers

+- (**JSOX**) BitInt numbers are stringified with suffix of 'n' as in ES(?), and implemented in V8(google/chrome/node) 2018/09/12.
+BigInt number parsed with 'n' suffix.

 - (**JSON6**) Numbers can have underscores separating digits '_' these are treated as zero-width-non-breaking-space. ([Proposal](https://github.com/tc39/proposal-numeric-separator) with the exception that _ can preceed or follow . and may be trailing.)

 - Numbers can be hexadecimal (base 16).  ( 0x prefix )